 On November 3, 2014, the Corporation changed the terms and conditions of its bank credit facilities to increase the size of its revolving credit facilities from \$100 million to \$150 million, to extend their term by 2 years until February 24, 2019 and to replace the existing \$75 million term loan maturing on December 11, 2014, by a new term loan of an equivalent amount maturing on November 3, 2019.
 The Corporation also granted a security on all of its movable assets and an immovable hypothec on its head-office building as part of the modification of the terms and conditions of its bank credit facilities.
+On February 13, 2019, the Corporation has extended to February 24, 2020 its revolving credit facility.

-The credit agreement is available on the SEDAR Website at www.sedar.com.
+The credit agreement is available on the SEDAR website at www.sedar.com.